4d/docs/docs/API/document.md

 #### Example

-You want to copy a picture *file* from the user's document folder to the database folder:
+You want to copy a picture *file* from the user's document folder to the application folder:

 ```4d
 var $source; $copy : Object